gavinlaking/vedeu/docs/events.md

 ##### Notes:

 System events can be handled or triggered by your application also, but overriding or adding additional events to the Vedeu system event namespace may cause unpredictable results.
-It is recommended to only to hook into events like :_cleanup_, :_initialize_ and :key if you need to do something respective to those events.
+It is recommended to only to hook into events like :cleanup, :_initialize_ and :key if you need to do something respective to those events.

 ...
 TODO ...
 What about events in Vedeu::Menu?